-- All the good ones taken – Mix up words for combined topics, create your own words.
-Change the language.
-Drop the last vowel.
-Add “get…”, “a…” or “the…”.
+If you feel like all the good ones taken, try mixing up words for combined topics, create your own words, change the language, drop the last vowel or add a word like “get…”, “a…” or “the…”.

 - Keep it simple, short and to the point.